infinum/accessibility-mobile-standards/accessibility_features_flutter.md

 );
 ```

 Use `OrdinalSortKeys` to change the semantic order.
-In the example, VoiceOver will first announce the Remove button, then the Add Button.
+In the example, VoiceOver will first announce the Remove Button, then the Add Button.

 ```dart
 Column(